YoannPa/BiocompR/README.md

 * `basic.sidebar()` - Draws a ggplot2 of a basic sidebar.
 * `bivar.plot()` - Computes boxplots or violins from 1 variable values against ranges of a 2nd one.
+* `cross.biplot()` - Computes and draws biplots for multiple principal components at once.
 * `EVA()` - Computes eigenvectors, principal component scores and correlations from a correlation test.
 * `fancy.hist()` - Computes in parallel and plot an histogram using ggplot2 from a given vector of values.
 * `fused.plot()` - Creates a plot summarizing results from 2 different pairwise comparisons.